Vermis (album)

-Vermis is the fourth full-length album by New Zealand death metal band Ulcerate.
+Vermis is the fourth studio album by New Zealand technical death metal band Ulcerate.
 It was released on September 13, 2013, through Relapse Records to positive reviews.
 It is the first album by Ulcerate to be released through Relapse.

 Musical style and writing

 While the band has been noted for its use of dissonance, drummer Jamie Saint Merat countered that "dissonance for dissonance’s sake is extremely fatiguing".
 Given this, Merat said that Vermis uses melody in a "weird and unsettling" way to create "a tangible amount of tension and release".
 Merat further noted that the band made a conscious decision with Vermis to bring back "a level of unpredictability we've always had in the past" due to the feeling that the previous album, The Destroyers of All, "came out a little too fluid on the whole".

 According to Merat, Vermis uses the metaphor of invertebrate animal species to explore "the over-arching theme of spinelessness [and] oppression".
 Merat explained that different forms of oppression are explored on the album, including:

 The helplessness and suffering of those oppressed; the barbarism of the oppressors; the ways and means of oppression, particularly dogma, power and manipulation; those unaware or ignorant of the oppressed and their own relative luxury; those aware, but rendered mute through fear and spinelessness; and the impact and collateral of these attitudes on the world around us.